ARTICLE I

 AMENDMENTS

-1. These by laws may be amended with the support vote of two thirds (2/3) of the Board of Directors with the and subject to the ratification of the state plenary section.
+- These bylaws may be amended with the support vote of two thirds (2/3) of the Board of Directors and subject to the ratification at the National Convention.